DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 ### Restore

-As described in [RFC:3915][RFC3915], with a support for grace periodes, it is possible to restore a domain name scheduled for deletion, (in the state `pendingDelete`).
+As described in [RFC:3915][RFC3915], with a support for grace periods, it is possible to restore a domain name scheduled for deletion, (in the state `pendingDelete`).

 DK Hostmaster will support the ability to restore for two use-cases: